 Today, new homes are well sealed and insulated.
-They’re energy efficient, but low airflow could cause uncomfortable air conditions inside as the same air is continuously re-circulated throughout your home.
+They’re energy-efficient, but low airflow could cause uncomfortable air conditions inside as the same air is continuously re-circulated throughout your home.
 This recirculation can throw off your home’s humidity balance and even cause damage from mold.
-Don’t worry, though, because 1st Choice Service Group Inc in Asheville can help you have the best of both worlds: an energy-efficient home that is also comfortable!
+Don’t worry, though, because 1st Choice Service Group Heating & Air in Asheville can help you have the best of both worlds: an energy-efficient home that is also comfortable!

 Condensation stains on the ceiling

 You have to operate your air conditioner more to get comfortable

 You can also run into problems with your health and home when the air is too dry.
 During colder months, indoor relative humidity can be as dry as some of the world’s harshest deserts.

 Excessive allergies or respiratory illnesses